 Virtual Incision

 Venture Round in 2012

-Chronix Biomedical, Inc. is a molecular diagnostics company that specializes in developing laboratory-developed tests, specifically blood tests known as liquid biopsies for cancer and organ transplants.
-Founded in 1997 and headquartered in San Jose, California, Chronix focuses on therapy monitoring for patients undergoing chemotherapy or immunotherapy, as well as relapse monitoring post-tumor resection.
-Among its notable products are the CNI Monitor, which assesses the effectiveness of cancer therapies, and the Transplant Monitor, which quantifies transplant-specific DNA in plasma to detect organ rejection early.
-The company employs proprietary technology to analyze circulating nucleic acids in the blood, enabling healthcare professionals to monitor various chronic diseases and conditions effectively.
-Chronix also operates research facilities in Brookings, South Dakota, and Göttingen, Germany, and aims to collaborate with partners to further develop its innovative DNA-based assays.
+Chronix Biomedical, Inc. is a molecular diagnostics company specializing in the development of laboratory-developed blood tests, known as liquid biopsy tests, for cancer and organ transplant monitoring.
+Founded in 1997 and headquartered in San Jose, California, the company has established laboratories in Brookings, South Dakota, and Göttingen, Germany.
+Chronix's products include the CNI Monitor, which assesses the effectiveness of cancer therapies, and the Transplant Monitor, designed to detect organ rejection by quantifying transplant-specific DNA in plasma.
+The company employs proprietary technology to analyze circulating nucleic acids, allowing for the diagnosis and management of chronic diseases and cancer.
+Chronix aims to partner with various organizations to expand its DNA-based assays, which have the potential to improve the management of a wide range of cancers and other health conditions.

 ZeaChem is focused on developing sustainable alternatives to petroleum-based fuels and chemicals, utilizing renewable biomass sources such as wood chips, wheat straw, corn stover, and grasses.
 The company employs a proprietary fermentation process that converts all carbon in the sugars into end products, resulting in high yields and making its products competitive with traditional fossil fuels, even without subsidies.
 By targeting the $1 trillion chemicals and fuels markets, ZeaChem aims to provide high-margin solutions that address environmental concerns while maintaining economic viability.

-Lineagen, Inc. is a genetics diagnostic company based in Salt Lake City, Utah, that specializes in genetic testing and clinical information services for neurodevelopmental disorders, particularly autism spectrum disorders (ASDs).
-Founded in 2002, Lineagen offers several key products, including FirstStepDx PLUS, a chromosomal microarray platform designed to identify genomic changes associated with autism, and NextStepDx PLUS, a genetic sequencing test that detects small genomic alterations.
-Additionally, the company provides M-CHAT.org, an online tool for developmental screening.
-Lineagen aims to improve outcomes for individuals affected by complex diseases through early diagnosis and intervention, leveraging extensive proprietary research and access to the Utah Population Database to enhance its understanding of genetic contributions to these conditions.
+Lineagen, Inc. is a genetic diagnostic company specializing in genetic testing and clinical information services for neurodevelopmental disorders, particularly autism.
+Founded in 2002 and based in Salt Lake City, Utah, Lineagen offers a range of services including FirstStepDx PLUS, a chromosomal microarray platform designed to identify genomic changes related to autism and other neurodevelopmental conditions, and NextStepDx PLUS, a genetic sequencing test that detects subtle genomic variations.
+The company also provides M-CHAT.org, an online tool for developmental assessment by healthcare professionals and parents.
+Lineagen's commitment to improving health outcomes for individuals affected by autism and similar disorders is supported by its access to the Utah Population Database, a resource that enhances its research capabilities in identifying genetic causes and diagnostic pathways for complex diseases.
 As of August 2020, Lineagen operates as a subsidiary of Bionano Genomics, Inc.

+Virtual Incision